pivotal/docs-tap/tap-gui/plugins/app-live-view.hbs.md

 The refresh icon above the graph loads the latest traces of the application.
 The toggle '/actuator/**' on the top right corner of the page displays the actuator related traces of the application.

->**Note:** When application actuator endpoint is exposed on management.server.port, no actuator HTTP Traces data is returned for the application.
+When the application actuator endpoint is exposed on `management.server.port`, no actuator HTTP Traces data is returned for the application.
 In this case, a message is displayed when the actuator toggle is enabled.

 ![Screenshot of the HTTP Requests Page showing the response status of request-response exchanges to the app.](images/http-requests-1.png)